 It’s currently possible to climb up the temples for sweeping views of the plains, and offers some of the most insta-worthy opportunities in Myanmar.
 Watch out, Angkor Wat, Bagan is here to give you a run for your money.

-Will Hatton from The Broke Backpacker has a few tips and recommendations to help you obtain your visa and the vaccinations you need before you go to Myanmar.
+Will Hatton has a few tips and recommendations to help you obtain your visa and the vaccinations you need before you go to Myanmar.

-Master these Burmese phrases to impress the locals you meet while traveling Myanmar, and snag a bargain for that bowl of noodles you’ve been eyeing off.
+Master these Burmese phrases to connect with the locals you meet while traveling Myanmar and get a fair price for souvenirs.